Dingchang/cryptocurrencyWeb/Design Phase/README.md

 - threshold_price (int)
 - above? (boolean)

 The Notification resource allows us to let users subscribe for email notifications for when a currency of their choice passes above or below a certain threshold.
 It stores the user id for who we should email and the currency id that we are tracking.
 It also keeps track of the 'above?' flag which tells us if the notification should be triggered when the price goes above the threshold or below.
-We will have a background task that periodically polls the Coinbase API and checks through our Notification records to see if any notification threshold has been met - if it has, then we send the email to that user and then delete the record so that we dont re-notify later.
+We will have a background task that periodically polls the Coinbase API and checks through our Notification records to see if any notification threshold has been met - if it has, then we send the email to that user and then delete the record so that we don't re-notify later.
 For example, if the threshold is set to trigger once the price surpasses $3000 and we are tracking BTC, once BTC goes above 3000 - a email will be sent to the user saying "Notification triggered!
 The price of BTC has gone above $3000".

 ### User
 - email (string)